M3L6H/Data-Structures/README.md

 5. Between any leaf node at the root, there are the same number of black nodes
 6. Null nodes (i.e. leaf nodes) are considered black

+Because they have a looser set of balance constraints than AVL trees, on average lookup in an AVL tree will be faster.
+However, red-black Trees do still guarantee O(log n) lookup.
+Additionally, insertion and deletion in a red-black tree is faster on average than in an AVL tree, because of the looser set of constraints.

-The way red black trees preserve these invariants is by applying two kinds of transformations based on the situation:
+The way red black trees preserve their invariants is by applying two kinds of transformations based on the situation:

 1. Rotation (As in an AVL tree)